SlothDB Documentation

 Is it production-ready?

-It's v0.1.4 and about six months old.
-359 tests pass on every CI run, but you'll find edge cases.
+It's v0.2.0 and about seven months old.
+403 tests pass on every CI run, but you'll find edge cases.
 Treat it as beta.
 Don't put it in front of paying customers yet without a load test.

 How can I help?